 - Instructions for how people can opt in or out of data collection (often included in privacy notices).

-- Your policy is a legally binding document and most templates will have been developed by people with appropriate legal expertise relating to the GDPR
+- Your policy is a legally binding document and most templates will have been developed by people with appropriate legal expertise relating to the GDPR (although this can’t substitute legal advice)

-They’re not internal policy papers intended to form the basis of managing compliance, nor are they formal procedural documentation meant for the eyes of regulators.
+Privacy policies are not internal policy papers intended to form the basis of managing compliance, nor are they formal procedural documentation meant for the eyes of regulators.

 Privacy policies are aimed at the general public, and need to be written with that in mind.